Accenture/openathon-2019-angular/lab-06/README.md

 this.isAuthenticated ? this.store.dispatch(new login.Logged(true)) : this.store.dispatch(new login.Logged(false))
 ```

-We dispatch de action with *true/false* payload depending of the authentication variable.
+We dispatch de action with *true/false* payload depending on the authentication variable.

 Now is the moment to take a look at the login.redux.ts.
-This action dispatched is listened from this file, our reducer, and you can see in it that we check the type action and if it's a *login.LOGGED* type we change the state with the  new *logged* property with a value equal to the payload from the action.
+The action dispatched is listened from this file, our reducer, and you can see in it that we check the type action and if it's a *login.LOGGED* type we change the state with the  new *logged* property with a value equal to the payload from the action.

 But where will this new state be listened from?
 The response is from where we want the action to change our app.
-In our app, from the menu tool bar since it's the place where our app reacts to the login action changing the layout (login/logout menu link).
+In our app, from the menu toolbar since it's the place where our app reacts to the login action changing the layout (login/logout menu link).

 Refactor *toolbar.component.ts* file as following: